-While we don’t know exactly the causes of the death, but most likely it was due to the poor body condition of the bird which did not unable it to reach Spain safely (Griffon Vultures still crossing the Strait to Europe as late as July and some even in August and September).
-Crossing the Strait of Gibraltar (and other straits) is a difficult task for such large birds as Griffon Vultures which were not evolved to use flapping-powered flights.
+While we don’t know exactly the causes of the death, but most likely it was due to the poor body condition of the bird which did not unable it to reach Spain safely (Griffon Vultures still crossing the Strait of Gibraltar to Europe as late as July and some even in August and September).
+Crossing the Strait (and other stretch of water) is a difficult task for such large birds as Griffon Vultures which were not evolved to use flapping-powered flights.
 And crossing the straits in unfavourable wind direction is a risky decision.

 Similar cases were recorded of vultures reaching southern Iberia in very poor conditions or found dead at shores.
 For example, David Cuenca and Gonzalo Muñoz reported that 3 Griffon Vultures fell into the sea and died.
-Others Griffons and a Rüppell’s Vulture were forcibly landed by gulls at Tarifa island on 10 June 2016, see photos and the story at Rare Birds in Spain website).
+Others Griffons and a Rüppell’s Vulture were forcibly landed by gulls at Tarifa island on 10 June 2016 (see here: http://www.rarebirdspain.net/arbsr506.htm ).